 From its many interesting museums to rated entertainment venues, including the prestigious Theatre Royal and City Hall, there are many places worth a visit in Newcastle.
 Read on to discover our ultimate picks some of the more unusual spots, so you can enjoy the full experience of the city.
 After all, every city has its quirks, and the Collegiate team are here to help you find Newcastle’s.

 The Lit & Phil

-The Literary and Philosophical Society of Newcastle upon Tyne (better known as the Lit & Phil) is famous for being England’s largest independent library outside of the capital and we think it is utterly brilliant and definitely worth a visit.
+The Literary and Philosophical Society of Newcastle upon Tyne (better known as the Lit & Phil) is famous for being England’s largest independent library outside of the capital.
+We think it is utterly brilliant and definitely worth a visit, especially since it’s only a 10-minute walk from our Northumbria University accommodation.
 Welcoming sometimes studious but always curious members of the public to pop in to peruse its collection of more than 160,000 books, this is a bright and brilliant space that allows to dive, uninhibited into its diverse reading materials or experience one of its many events.

 The Lit & Phil has always been “committed to cultivating intellectual exploration” having been originally founded in 1793 as a gentleman’s “conversation club.”
 In 1825, the library moved to its current location, an impressive Greek Revival-style building.
 Now, just shy of two centuries later, the ever-inquisitive public are still keen to mould their minds within the halls of the Lit & Phil.
 The library continues to grow its collection, adding about 1,000 new volumes each year.

 Free guided tours are offered on the first Saturday and third Wednesday of each month and the library allows you to borrow any of the books for an annual membership fee, relying on donations to maintain it’s collection.
 The library is closed on Sundays.

 Passage to India on the Curry Train